andrewmoles2/rTrainIntroduction/Workshop3/rWorkshop3.md

   *  stackoverflow.com (for task-specific solutions)
   *  https://www.r-bloggers.com/ (topic based tutorials)
 3)  Don't struggle too long looking online, ask the trainer if you can't find a solution!

-**To get feedback**: hand in your R markdown exercise file in the assignment on the Teams channel for the R 3 workshop.

 # Strings
 So far in our previous sessions we have only been working with numbers and integers.
 Strings are text based data which R calls characters.